EngineerRancho/wordlist-generator/README.md

 # Password-list
-### Generate a wordlist using Terminal
+### Generate a wordlist .txt file using Terminal
 Individul account Brute force attack

-This tool helps to create a password list which can crack 50% of accounts password on social media sites such as: Facebook, Instagram, Twitter etc.
+This tool helps to create a password list which can crack more than 50% of accounts's password on social media sites such as: Facebook, Instagram, Twitter etc.

 ### commnds to clone into Wordlist-generator